Jeevithha/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 ![](/6.png)

 ## Result:
-Thus, a half adder and full adder circuit is designed to verify its truth table in Quartus using Verilog programming.
+Thus, a half adder and full adder circuit is designed to verify its truth table in Quartus using Verilog programming